SimonFJ20/courses/compiler/chapter_2.md

 }
 ```

-The difference is that before when calling `lex` you would get an array of all tokens, now you instanciate a `Lexer` and call the `.next()` function for each token, until the end-of-file (EOF).
+The difference is that before when calling `lex` you would get an array of all tokens, now you instantiate a `Lexer` and call the `.next()` function for each token, until the end-of-file (EOF).

 I'll add 3 functions for iterating through characters of the text: